Ten Commandments Of ETF Investing

 While some of these criticisms seem initially compelling, they don’t have much–if any–basis in fact.

-The Myth: Because ETFs accounted for a big portion of the canceled trades on May 6 2010, some investors became convinced that ETFs were behind the day’s chaos and flash crash.
+The Myth: Because ETFs accounted for a big portion of the canceled trades on May 6, some investors became convinced that ETFs were behind the day’s chaos.
 Several massive ETFs saw prices decline to as low as a penny, and speculation immediately began to swirl around structural flaws in the ETF wrapper [see Ten Shocking ETF Charts From The Flash Crash].

 The Truth: ETFs absolutely did account for the majority of canceled trades on May 6, but the erratic behavior of these products wasn’t necessarily indicative of any sort of vulnerability in the ETF structure.
 Rather, market makers became concerned that if trades on underlying ETF components were canceled, they would get burned.
 So they understandably pulled out of the market, and liquidity temporarily dried up.
 Further research has showed that a big trade in E-Mini Futures started a chain of events that caused billions of dollars in market capitalization to be temporarily erased.